rcrowther/cparser/README.rst

 Does it work?
 -------------
 I do not have thorough tests, and niether have I worked towards line-by-line verification.
-I know it can scan GLib files, which seems to me a reasonable rough test.
+I know it can scan GLib files, which is... working 'c' code?

 References